ibm-cloud-docs/citrix-netscaler-vpx/hsm-fips.md

 	The output states `The HSM is NOT in FIPS 140-2 approved operation mode`, confirming the device is not running FIPS.

-2. Review your policies before enabling FIPS mode with the `hsm showpolicies` command.
+2. Review your policies before you enable FIPS mode with the `hsm showpolicies` command.

 	```sh
 	[jdoe1] lunash:>hsm showpolicies